 If you’ve worked overtime, off the clock or were classified as an independent contractor you, too, may qualify.

 Together with our co-counsel, we've recovered on behalf of thousands of employees nationwide in their pursuit of Justice and Fair Pay.

 Contact us to find out if you qualify to file a claim for back wages.

 Some companies employ Day Rate workers who commonly work more than 80 hours per week.
 However, these workers are not always paid overtime, and receive only a flat day rate.
-Companies also violate overtime laws by paying workers “straight time” for overtime, meaning that workers only receive their normal hourly rate for the extra overtime hours.
+Additionally, companies violate overtime laws by paying workers “straight time” for overtime, meaning that workers only receive their normal hourly rate for the extra overtime hours.

 Misclassification as an Independent Contractor is a common and illegal practice in many industries.
 Employers often misclassify workers as Independent Contractors to avoid paying them full compensation for their work.
-We've successfully represented misclassified Independent Contractors in the oilfield, pipeline, and turnaround industries.
+We've successfully represented thousands of misclassified Independent Contractors.

 In order to avoid compensating workers for overtime hours, employers sometimes pay Per Diem or Truck Pay instead of wages.
 This intentional failure to reimburse employees for overtime is illegal.